Health-Informatics-UoN/carrot-docs/public/docs/AzureFunctions/RunningLocally.md

 }

 ```
-You only need to have 1 local.settings.json file for all functions within the Co-Connect project.
-Note however that it should be updated with extra queue names if/when the project requires them.
+You only need to have 1 `local.settings.json` file for all functions within the Co-Connect project.
+Note, however, that it should be updated with extra queue names if/when the project requires them.

 ### Azure Functions in Co-Connect

-As of July 2021, the Co-Connect project has two different Azure Functions: one for processing scan reports (called `ProcessQueue` which posts to the message queue `scanreports`), another to run the NLP service (called `NLPQueue` which posts to the message queue `nlpqueue`).
+As of July 2021, the Co-Connect project has two different Azure Functions: one for processing scan reports (called `ProcessQueue` which posts to the message queue called `scanreports`), another to run the NLP service (called `NLPQueue` which posts to the message queue called `nlpqueue`).
 The code for these functions lives in the directories ProcessQueue and NLPQueue, respectively.

 ## Azure Functions Queues

 For each process (NLP and Scan Reports), we have two queues each - a 'local' queue and a 'live' queue (for a total of 4 unique queues.)
-As environment variables they are coded as:
+As environment variables, they are encoded as:

 ##### Local queues
 ```